shahv1057/blog/src/pages/the_weeknd.md

     return series
 ```

-To paint a picture, this function perform the following transformation to this excerpt from the Weeknd's hit song, Starboy:
+To paint a picture, this function performs the following transformation to this excerpt from the Weeknd's hit song, Starboy:

 **INPUT:**